chau0150/Ball-Detection-and-Tracking-Algorithm/README.md

 ## Part 1: Install the Colour Range Identification Program and find the HSV range of the ball
 This step needs to be conducted first as the HSV range determined from this package will be utilised in the <b> Ball Detection and Tracking Algorithm.</b> This can be done by following these steps:
-  1. Download the python file: 'ColourRangeIdentification.py' from the 'Part 1' folder and open this into your preferred IDE.
+  1. Download the python file: 'ColourRangeIdentification.py' from the 'Part1' folder and open this into your preferred IDE.
   2. You can use the 'red3.jpg' file as an example or replace this file with an image of the ball you are hoping to use this program on.
   3. Once this code is opened in your IDE and your image is inserted, run the program.
   4. You will find that three different windows will open, including: